Day 1: Zurich-Porto.

 Day 4: Régua–Barca d’Alva.

-Morning excursion to Mateus Palace, which still adorns the labels of the Bocksbeutel bottles of Mateus Rosé, the best-selling wine in the world.
-A visit to this magnificently appointed mansion and its manicured gardens is well worth the trip.
-In the afternoon, continue to Barca d'Alva.
-Take a seat on the sun deck or in the panoramic salon and take in the ever-changing images of the fascinating landscape.
-On the hilltops and among the vineyards there is always something new to discover: hidden chapels or monasteries, winding roads and dreamy tiny towns.
+In the morning, we took a trip to the Mateus Palace, which still adorns the labels of the Bocksbeutel bottles of Mateus rosé, the best-selling wine in the world.
+It is It is worth visiting this splendidly furnished manor house with its well-tended garden.
+In the afternoon, we travelled on to Barca d'Alva.
+We sat on the sun deck or in the panoramic saloon and let the constantly changing images of the fascinating landscape take effect on us.
+On the hilltops and in the midst of the vineyards, there is always something new to discover hidden chapels or monasteries, winding alleyways and dreamy little towns.

-Full day excursion to the old famous Spanish university city of Salamanca.
-The city center is the arcade-lined Plaza Mayor, where you can relax with a coffee or a glass of Vinho Verde.
-Places of interest include the old and new cathedrals, the 15th century Casa de las Conchas, named after the pilgrim shells that adorn its facades, various baroque churches and convents, and the Casa Lis, a magnificent Art Nouveau house with a museum.
+Full-day excursion to the old Spanish university city of Salamanca.
+The centre of the city is the arcade-lined Plaza Mayor, where you can relax with a coffee or a glass of Vinho Verde.
+Sights worth seeing include the old and new cathedrals, the 15th century Casa de las Conchas, named after the pilgrim shells that adorn its façade, various baroque churches and monasteries as well as the Casa Lis, a magnificent Art Nouveau building with a museum.
 A Roman bridge, the Puente Romano, spans the Rio Tormes.
-Lunch will be in the center of Salamanca.
-In the afternoon you will have the opportunity to roam the city on your own - we took advantage of this and visited the monastery of San Esteban.
-Your ship will stay in Vega de Terrón during this time.
+We had lunch in the centre of Salamanca.
+In the afternoon, we visited the San Esteban monastery.
+The ship was moored in Vega de Terrón during this time.

 Day 6: Vega de Terrón–Ferradosa–Pinhão.

-Cruise downriver through the sun-drenched "Região do Vinho de Porto" - the Port Wine Region.
-Today's excursion takes you to the idyllic São Salvador do Mundo, which is located in the middle of the terraced wine-growing areas of the Rio Torto.
-Of course, a tasting of the delicious port wine is not to be missed here.
-This takes place in a Quinta in the middle of the vineyards.
-Enjoy the view of the beautiful landscape.
-Re-embarkation in Pinhão, one of the centers of Portuguese wine culture and also known for its "azulejos", the painted ceramic tiles.
+Travel downriver through the sun-drenched ‘Região do Vinho de Porto’ - the region of port wine.
+Today's excursion takes us to the idyllic São Salvador do Mundo, which lies in the middle of the terraced vineyards of the Rio Torto.
+Of course, a tasting of the delicious port wine is a must here too.
+This takes place in a quinta in the middle of the vineyards.
+We enjoyed the view of the marvellous landscape.
+Embarkation in Pinhão, one of the centres of Portuguese wine culture and also known for its ‘azulejos’, the painted ceramic tiles.

 Day 7: Pinhão–Porto.

-After breakfast, excursion to the old episcopal town of Lamego.
-A baroque church crowns the town: the Nossa Senhora dos Remédios.
-700 steps lead up to the blue-tiled, double-towered church - a pilgrimage that hundreds of thousands take on each year.
-You will have the opportunity to stroll through the ancient streets of the city, which was praised in writings as early as the 2nd century as one of the most beautiful cities in Iberia.
-In the afternoon, on the descent to Porto, enjoy for the last time the extraordinary landscape of the Douro Valley and the impressive locks.
+After breakfast, excursion to the old episcopal city of Lamego.
+A baroque church crowns the town: Nossa Senhora dos Remédios.
+Around 700 steps lead up to the blue-tiled, twin-towered church - a place of pilgrimage visited by hundreds of thousands every year.
+We strolled through the ancient streets of the city, which was praised in writings as early as the 2nd century as one of the most beautiful cities in Iberia.
+In the afternoon, we enjoyed the extraordinary landscape of the Douro Valley and the impressive locks one last time on the descent to Porto.

 After breakfast, disembark and return flight to Switzerland.